ekeminiudoh/Risevest_QA_Accessment/README.md

     │     │        └── AnnotationTransformer.java
     │     │        └── Retry.java
     │     │        └── TestListener.java
+    │     │   └── ReadTestData.java
 └── AutomationTest.xml

 * base: Contains the test and page base setup and teardown logic for the tests.
 * pages: contains classes that represent the web pages of your application.
 * tests: contains tests to validate specific functionalities.
-* utils: Utility classes for reading data from the test data file, listeners and extent report configurations.
+* utils: Utility classes for reading data from the test data file, listeners, extent report configurations and ReadTestData to call.

 # Prerequisites
 * Java 8 or higher